EvaMart/nuxt-playground/CONTRIBUTING.md

 ## 🚀 Deployment

-Your changes will be add to the demo site once the pull request is merged.
+Your changes will be add to the demo site automatically once the pull request is merged (may take a few minutes).